nataliakovalyk/YSLAB-recruitment-task/README.md

 ## Description

 Your assignment is to create app which will fetch and display news from The Guardian.
 You should use their API (https://open-platform.theguardian.com/).
 Use `stylus` preprocessor for styling.
 Try not to use any external JavaScript and CSS libraries/frameworks.
+Keep your solution on Github/Gitlab/Bitbucket and send us link to repo.

 ## Requirements